Gluten Free Christmas Fruit Cake

-This Gluten Free Christmas Fruit Cake is super easy to make, is made with healthy wholefood ingredient and is packed full of flavour.
+This gluten-free Christmas Fruit Cake is super easy to make, is made with healthy wholefood ingredients and is tastes delicious.

 Who says you need to miss out on dessert at Christmas time when you can make this amazing gluten and dairy free fruit cake.